-To his ever-lasting credit, Potter did manage to keep his cool.
+To his ever-lasting credit, Potter managed to keep his cool.
 For one, fleeting second, I could see a barrage of emotions—alarm, panic, horror—flicker across his face.
 And then they were gone as soon as they came, Potter's eyes quickly flicking away as he smoothed over his expression with an impressive mask of cool, arrogant indifference.

 “Actually, Professor Filch,” I heard Potter say, and if his voice was sounding just a little bit strained, Filch didn't seem to notice.
 “I just remembered—a bunch of Ravenclaw kids have been stashing Firewhiskey in a cupboard near the Charms classroom.”

 There was a pause.
 “Are you sure about this?”
 Filch finally rasped.
-I could practically see the emotions battling inside him—the reluctance to trust Potter again versus the eagerness to get some students in trouble.
+I could practically see the emotions battling inside him—the reluctance to trust Potter versus Filch's burning desire to get some students in trouble.

-Eventually, the latter won.
+Eventually, the latter won out.
 Filch stood from his desk, mouth turned downwards under his hooked, shiny nose, and followed Potter out of the room.
-I dangled there, watching them leave with a growing sense of dismay.
+I dangled in the air, watching them leave with a growing sense of dismay.
 What was going on?

 As soon as they exited the room, I heard Potter murmur something.
 Bewildered, I strained my ears to hear what it was.

-“Oh, one second—I think I forgot something.
-Stay right here.”
+“Oh, one second—I think I forgot my wand inside.
+Just a moment.”

 And then he was racing back into the office and bursting through the balcony door, ignoring its slam against the stone wall as he marched towards me, cheeks flushed, chest heaving.
 His eyes were blazing uncannily bright—he looked fit to murder.
-It was the most flustered I’d seen him since...well, ever.
+It was the most flustered I’d seen him since...
+Well, ever.

-Because the fall had flipped me upside down, and because Potter was so bleedin’ tall, I was now eye-level with his lips.
-Now, any other time and I’d be mesmerized (I mean, this is James Potter we’re talking about.
-Every part of him is attractive, including his lips—especially his lips), but right now, I was actually sort of afraid.
-Because although these lips were perfectly shaped and unfairly delicious-looking, they were also currently twisted into a scowl.
-A scowl that, I’ll admit, was a tad frightening.
+Because the fall had flipped me upside down, and because Potter was so bloody tall, I was now dangling at eye-level with his mouth.
+Any other time and I’d maybe find this fact distracting, but right now, I was actually sort of afraid.
+Because although Potter's lips were diverting and interesting to look at, they were also currently twisted into a scowl.
+A scowl that, I would be the first to admit, was a tad frightening.

-“Er...
-Un pocco?”
-I replied in meek Spanish, still unable to tear my eyes away.
+“Oh, you know,” I replied meekly, still unable to tear my eyes away.
+"Gravity and all that."

 Potter looked like he was about to have an aneurysm.
 He gaped at me for a bit, and then turned swiftly on his heel.
 “I’m going to figure out a way to get rid of Filch so that I can come back and get you down.
 Try not to do anything fantastically stupid while I’m gone.”

 He started to walk away, wrenching open the door so that light spilled out onto the balcony.
 “Wait!”
 I called frantically.

 “What?”
-He stopped, annoyed, and swivelled back around to look at me.
+He stopped, annoyed, and swiveled back around to look at me.

 Potter stared at me, the anger in his eyes fading away as his gaze took on a glint of sadistic amusement.

 “Not long,” he said, a smirk tugging at the corner of his lips.
 He was getting satisfaction from watching me like this, I could tell.
-“Why don't you just try and... hang in there.”
+“Why don't you just try and... hang in there?”

-I don’t know how long I waited.
-Time seemed to tick by at a snail’s pace as I hung there in mid-air, Mrs. Norris squirming uncomfortably in my arms.
+Time seemed to tick by at a snail’s pace as I waited, swinging softly by the flag, Mrs. Norris squirming uncomfortably in my knapsack.
 It seemed like eons until Potter finally waltzed back into the office, Filch nowhere to be found.
 Oh, Merlin.
 Where was Filch?
-I know it’s ridiculous, but there was a small, irrational part of me that was kind of afraid that Potter had killed him.
+I knew it was ridiculous, but there was a small, irrational part of me that was kind of afraid Potter had killed him.

 “Don’t move.”
 The second Potter walked out onto the balcony, he was by my side and tugging at the knot around my belt-loop.

 “How’d you get rid of Filch?”
-I asked suspiciously, staring at Potter.
-He was biting his lips in concentration, eyes sharp and focused as he stared at my knot.
+I asked suspiciously, staring at Potter as he worked.
+He was biting his lip in concentration, eyes sharp and focused as he stared at my haphazard knot.
 I tried not to shiver when his fingers accidentally grazed the skin of my hipbone, which had been left exposed by the slipping hem of my shirt.

-“Locked him in a broom cupboard,” Potter said offhandedly, not even bothering to look at me as his slender fingers still working to untie me.
+“Locked him in a broom cupboard,” Potter said offhandedly, not even bothering to look at me as his slender fingers wriggled into the knot.

 “Locked him in a broom cupboard.
-Jesus, Bennett, stop squirming so much.”
+Bennett, stop squirming so much.”

 “Are you serio—” I began to exclaim, but I was suddenly cut off as the knot gave way.
 With a squawk of protest, I felt myself fall through the air...